nicolasthy/jiyu/README.md

 ### Contribution

 At the moment I am not open to contributions.
-If you are interested in working on this project or giving feedback, you can reach me on Twitter (@nicolasthy).
+If you are interested in working on this project or giving feedback, you can contact me on Twitter (@nicolasthy).